 Wilbur’s vibrant images depict both young and older Native Americans, often in places that are important to them.
 Some of the people wear traditional clothes.
 Others wear more modern outfits.
 They all look proud and strong, and they highlight the diversity of Native people across the U.S.

 The images are now in a book, Project 562: Changing the Way We See Native America.
-Each image is accompanied by a narrative that shares the traditions and experiences of the person in the photo.
+Each image is accompanied by a that shares the traditions and experiences of the person in the photo.

 Here, Wilbur talks about her work and why it’s important.